-9. What is the timeline for mailing and filing the Lawyer Pro Bono Legal Service Report and what happens to a lawyer who does not file it?
+6. What is the timeline for completing pro bono legal service reporting and what happens to a lawyer who does not file it?

-Under Rule 19-503, Lawyer Pro Bono Legal Service Reports for a given year will be mailed to all lawyers on the Maryland Client Protection Fund list no later than January 10 of the following year.
-The reports must be filed with the Administrative Office of the Courts (AOC) no later than February 15.
-Shortly after May 1, the AOC will give notice by mail to every lawyer who has failed to file a Report.
-The AOC has discretion to provide additional notice of default.
-Shortly after July 1, the AOC will prepare, certify, and file with the Court of Appeals a list of the lawyers who have failed to file their Reports.
-If the Court of Appeals is satisfied that the lawyers received the notice of default required by the rule, it will enter an order decertifying the lawyers and prohibiting them from practicing law.
+Shortly after February 10 of the following year, the AOC will prepare, certify, and file with the Supreme Court of Maryland a list of the lawyers who have failed to file their reports.
+If the Supreme Court of Maryland is satisfied that the lawyers received the notice of default required by the rule, it will enter an order decertifying the lawyers and prohibiting them from practicing law.

 A lawyer who has been decertified for failing to file a report can be recertified by filing the delinquent report and paying a $50 recertification fee.
-The fee is payable to the Clerk, Maryland Court of Appeals.
-The report must be separately filed to the Access to Justice Department at the Administrative Office of the Courts.
+The fee is payable to the Clerk, Supreme Court of Maryland.
+The report must be separately mailed to the Access to Justice Department at the Administrative Office of the Courts.
 See http://mdcourts.gov/probono/pdfs/probono_latefiling.pdf for additional information.

 This required reporting rule does not make pro bono service mandatory.
 It only makes the filing of the annual Lawyer Pro Bono Legal Service Report mandatory.
 A lawyer who has not performed any pro bono service for the year covered by the report complies with the reporting rule merely by filing the report and listing “0" hours of service.
 A lawyer cannot be decertified or sanctioned in any way for not performing pro bono service.

-The Court of Appeals revised Rule 19-306.1 of the Maryland Rules of Professional Conduct, and adopted three new rules pertaining to pro bono service.
+The Supreme Court of Maryland revised Rule 19-306.1 of the Maryland Rules of Professional Conduct, and adopted three new rules pertaining to pro bono service.
 The effective date of revised Rule 19-306.1 and the new rules was July 1, 2002.